releek/three_programs/README.md

 In this particular implementation of the three programs I have focused on creating code that differs as little as possible between the three versions:

 **Data**
 For each program a two dimensional data structure is implemented using a linear Vec.
-There are a equal number of columns as there are rows (square).
+There are an equal number of columns as there are rows (square).
 The values in each row are equal to the row index e.g. for a 4x4 grid:

 | 0   | 0   | 0   | 0   |
 | --- | --- | --- | --- |